MileHacker Logo

 • Find organized trips to Big Almaty Lake or city historical sites for detailed information.

-• Discover one-of-a-kind local activities not always obvious to independent explorers.
+• Discover unique local experiences not always obvious to independent explorers.

 General Sightseeing Tips

 Wearing comfortable walking shoes is a good idea.
-Many of Almaty's attractions are best explored on foot, and the urban area has many enjoyable walking areas.
+Many of Almaty's attractions are best explored on foot, and the urban area contains a lot of nice for walking areas.

 Plan your visits to the mountains attractions early in the day for the best weather and fewer crowds.